Roy DeMeo: Downfall and murder

 By 1982, the FBI was investigating the enormous number of missing and murdered persons who were linked to DeMeo or who had last been seen entering the Gemini Lounge.
+Arena began cooperating with a state and federal task force investigating the DeMeo crew after he was arrested on June 4, 1982, for a string of robberies.
+Fearing that they would be arrested as a result of Arena's testimony, DeMeo and members of his crew went into hiding during the summer and fall of 1982.
+DeMeo eventually emerged from hiding to consult with lawyers as he anticipated an indictment stemming from the Southern District of New York's investigation into his crew's activities.

-Around this time an FBI bug in the home of Gambino family capo Angelo Ruggiero picked up a conversation between Ruggiero and Gene Gotti, a brother of John Gotti.
-In the conversation, it is discussed that Paul Castellano had put out a hit on DeMeo, but was having difficulty finding someone willing to do the job.
-Gene Gotti mentions that his brother, John, was wary of taking the contract, as DeMeo had an "army of killers" around him.
-It is also mentioned in this same secretly recorded conversation that, at that time, John had killed fewer than 10 people, while DeMeo had killed 37 that they had known about.
-According to mob turncoat Sammy Gravano, eventually the contract was given to Frank DeCicco, but DeCicco and his crew could not get to DeMeo either.
+Due to Arena's knowledge of the chain of command in the Gambino family, Gaggi and Castellano became concerned upon learning that Arena had turned state's evidence, and Castellano began conspiring to have DeMeo killed.
+Around this time, an FBI bug in the home of Gambino soldier Angelo Ruggiero picked up a conversation between him and Gene Gotti, a brother of John Gotti.
+In the conversation, it was discussed that Castellano had put out a hit on DeMeo, but was having difficulty finding someone willing to do the job.
+Gene Gotti mentioned that John was wary of taking the contract, as DeMeo had an "army of killers" around him.
+It is also mentioned that, at that time, John had killed fewer than ten people, while DeMeo had killed 37 that they had known about.
+According to mob informant Sammy Gravano, eventually the contract was given to Frank DeCicco, but DeCicco and his crew could not reach DeMeo either.
 DeCicco allegedly handed the job to DeMeo's own men.